 At this point the piece of matzah in the middle of the three compartments of the afikomen bag is removed, placed in a cloth napkin and hidden by the leader.
 When the meal is over, the children will search for it and bring it back, for a reward (usually a cash prize).
-At that time there will be an explanation.
-Meanwhile matzah is given to everyone at the table to eat with the items on the seder plate.
+Meanwhile matzah (not from the afikomen bag) is given to everyone at the table to eat with the items on the Seder plate.

 The Seder Plate

 This traditionally holds six items: parsley, a boiled or roasted egg, a lamb shank bone, bitter herbs (usually creamed horseradish), a piece of horseradish, and charoset.
 The leader introduces each one.